 Peninsula Hot Springs

-The ice cave is the first of its kind in Australia, and hot/cold therapy is a well-regarded method to reduce inflammation, stress and soreness in the body (think footy players jumping into the sea or having crazy ice baths).
+The ice cave in Australia is the first of its kind in the country, and hot and cold therapy is a well-respected method for alleviating inflammation, stress, and soreness (think footy players jumping into the sea or having crazy ice baths).

 Arts Centre Melbourne

 Typically, the venues are open for at least another hour after the last show of the night has ended.
 Up until that time, you can take your time exploring any of the exhibits.
 Large-scale productions, symphonies, ballets, and other highbrow events can be found at the State Theatre, while the Sidney Myer Music Bowl hosts festivals, concerts, and other outdoor events.

 Eat at or grab a drink at The Barre, conveniently located in the Theatres Building, before the performance.